bzuillsmith/InteropTest/Readme.md

 5. At this point it will show a message box with "test" if it works, or an automation error if it fails.

-## Creating a Build to produce the error

-### Prerequisites
-You must have Interop Forms Toolkit installed to build the .NET user controls

-### Building and running
+## Building and running
-1. Open ```DotNetControls.csproj``` and build.
-The post build commands copy the files and manifests to the ```build``` folder in the root of the project.
+1. Open ```DotNetControls.csproj``` in VS 2017+ with Administrator privileges (for COM registration) and build.
+The post-build commands copy the files and manifests to the ```build``` folder in the root of the project.
 2. Open the InteropTest.vbp project Make the exe, putting it in the ```build``` folder.
-3. Copy all 4 files to various machines for testing. **Don't use the dev machine without unregistering the dll first.** It works on everything but Windows 7 SP1 with updates for me.
+3. Copy all 4 build files to various machines for testing. **Don't use the dev machine without unregistering the COM-exposed dll first.** It works on everything but Windows 7 SP1 with updates for me.